phonegap/phonegap-docs/docs/3-references/stockpile-app/2-search-page.html.md

 	       </f7-block>
 	    </form>

-6. Before moving on to the JavaScript additions, scroll to the bottom of the page and define a `hidden` class with the `display` set to `none`:
+6. Before moving on to the JavaScript additions, scroll to the bottom of the page and add a `<style>..</style>` block wth a `.hidden` class that has a `display` set to `none` for the hidden submit field style:

 		<style scoped>
 		  .hidden {